 Take the example of an access control system manufacturer who only has experience of access control.

-Where extensive video surveillance requirements exist that are out of the scope of the integrated system, it would be better to tightly integrate a market leading video surveillance application.
+It would be better to tightly integrate a market leading video surveillance application.

 Question: How can an integrated security system contribute to your next project?